TBD54566975/tbd-project-template/GOVERNANCE.md

 ## Maintainers

-Maintainers have write access GitHub repositories and act as project administrators.
+Maintainers have write access to GitHub repositories and act as project administrators.
 They approve and merge pull requests, cut releases, and guide collaboration with the community.
 They have:

 * Commit access to their project's repositories
 * Write access to continuous integration (CI) jobs